Welcome to your life after diets

 Truly resolving your eating issue is about taking on more personal responsibility and reclaiming your personal power.
 Full responsibility is gently handed over to the best person there is to make all the decisions regarding your body, your weight and your eating preferences – that's you.

 A non-diet approach first surfaced in the USA in 1970 (known then as an anti-diet approach) by Carol Munter and Jane Hirschmann, who are world pioneers with their "Overcoming Overeating" workshops and book of the same name.
 Susie Orbach from the UK documents every woman's struggle with her "Fat Is a Feminist Issue" book series from 1978.
-Dr Rick Kausman is Australia's non-diet pioneer since 1989, beginning with his "If Not Dieting, Then What?" book.
+Dr Rick Kausman is Australia's non-diet pioneer from 1989, beginning with his "If Not Dieting, Then What?" book.